Covid-19: Indians told to mask up amid China coronavirus surge

 The cases - three in Gujarat state and one in Odisha - were detected in July, September and November and the patients have recovered, health officials have said.

-According to government data, India currently has only around 3,400 active coronavirus cases, but reports of the surge in China has created a sense of fear in the country.
+According to government data, India currently has only around 3,400 active coronavirus cases, but reports of the surge in China have created a sense of fear among many people.

 Several experts have said that India - which witnessed two deadly waves of Covid in 2020 and 2021 - does not have reason to panic.

 On Wednesday, India's health minister Mansukh Mandaviya reviewed the Covid situation in the country and appealed to people wear masks, maintain social distancing, wash hands frequently and get vaccinated.